 Our renowned The Midnite Youth Theatre Company, based on campus, has contributed to youth arts in Western Australia for more than 25 years.
 The company presents an exciting production season each year featuring casts of Christ Church boys and students from other schools.
 Visiting directors, overseas tours, festival performances and unconventional venues have contributed to some of the company’s award-winning plays.

 Music is integral to the artistic fabric of Christ Church Grammar School, and boys of any skill level and ambition are encouraged to join the program.
-The Music program incorporates both the practical and theoretical aspects of music, encouraging students to strive for excellence.
-A large number of peripatetic staff allow students to receive tuition on any classical, jazz or contemporary instrument, and this is supported by a vast array of ensembles, choirs and rock programs.
+The Music program incorporates the practical and theoretical aspects of music, encouraging students to strive for excellence.
+A large number of peripatetic staff allow students to receive tuition on any classical, jazz or contemporary instrument, and this is supported by a vast array of ensembles and co-curricular opportunities throughout the year.

-In Years 9 and 10 Music is a full year of study, with more refined and intensive work in theory and aural.
-Practical skills are incorporated in the form of weekly ensemble classes in chamber music and conducting skills.
-Students in these years are more prominent in leadership positions within ensembles and are invited to perform at assemblies in either a solo or group context.
+In Years 9 and 10, Music Extension is a full year of study (in Year 9 Music General is a semester elective) with more refined and intensive work in theory, aural, history, composition and practical.
+Broadening units in these years include live-recording theory and application, conducting technique/workshops and composing/arranging for Christ Church ensembles/performances.
+Students in these years are more prominent in leadership positions within ensembles and are invited to perform at Chapel in either a solo or group context.

-In Years 11 and 12 students study the ATAR Music Course, which involves 50% practical and 50% written aspects.
+In Years 11 and 12 students study the ATAR Music course, which involves 50% practical and 50% written aspects.
 Practical instrumental studies are allowed in any Classical, Contemporary, Jazz or Music Theatre genre.
-These studies culminate in a 20-minute recital as well as an invitation to perform in either a concerto movement or other piece with orchestral/band/choir backing in the annual Soli Concert.
+These studies culminate in a 20-minute recital at the end of Year 12 as well as an invitation to perform in either a concerto movement or other piece with orchestral/band/choir backing in the annual Soli Concert.
 The written component involves aural, theory and music history (including societal context) work.